Transportation in Louisville, Kentucky: Rail

 Louisville has historically been a major center for railway traffic.
 The Louisville and Nashville Railroad was once headquartered here, before it was purchased by CSX Transportation.
 Central Station, Southern Station and Union Station hosted numerous train companies with passenger service passing through the city.
 Today the city is served by two major freight railroads, CSX (with a major classification yard in the southern part of the metro area) and Norfolk Southern.
 Five major main lines connect Louisville to the rest of the region.
-Two regional railroads, the Paducah and Louisville Railway and the Louisville and Indiana Railroad, also serve the city.
+Two regional railroads, the Paducah & Louisville Railway and the Louisville and Indiana Railroad, also serve the city.
 With the discontinuance of the short-lived Kentucky Cardinal in 2003, Amtrak passenger trains no longer serve Louisville; it is thus the fifth largest city in the country (behind Phoenix, Columbus, Las Vegas, and Nashville) with no Amtrak service.

 Bikeways

 In March 2007, Mayor Jerry Abramson delivered a keynote address at the League of American Bicyclists' National Bike Summit in Washington D.C. where he described the history and future of bicycling in Louisville.

 The city is developing on-street bike lanes and shared-lanes, as well as a one-hundred mile "Metro Loop" trail to encircle the entire county.
 By the end of 2007, nearly 1/3 of this loop was scheduled to be complete, with another 1/3 to 1/2 coming in the next three to five years as part of the Floyd's Fork corridor project.
 The project was overseen by the City of Parks initiative, and $38 million in U.S. Federal Government funding was secured for the Floyd's Fork portion of this project alone, with another $20 million in private funding.

 In 2006, Louisville was named a "Bronze-Level Bicycle Friendly Community" by the League of American Bicyclists in recognition of development of bicycling infrastructure and promoting bicycling education and awareness.

 A $65 million redesign of Westport Road provided bike lanes only a third of the way, and did not connect residential areas like St. Matthews with suburban retail areas.
 Mayor Abramson said that the city's bike path offerings were an "urban planning mistake".